 - Enable the Continue running background apps when Google Chrome is closed option.

-Chrome’s Default folder holds data related to Sessions, Cookies, and Cache related to your user profile.
-In this regard, some users were able to fix this issue by renaming this Default browser folder.
+Chrome’s Default folder holds data related to Sessions, Cookies, and Cache related to user profile.
+You can fix this issue by renaming this User Data browser folder.

 - Open File Explorer and browse to the below location (replace UserName accordingly).